What is a placental abruption?

 - Concealed placental abruptions have little or no visible vaginal bleeding.
 Blood is trapped between the placenta and uterine wall.

 What is the difference between placental abruption and placenta previa?

-In placenta previa, the placenta is covering all or part of the mother’s cervix.
+In placenta previa, the placenta is covering all or part of the birthing parent's cervix.
 It's also called low-lying placenta.
 Think of it as an obstacle that’s blocking the exit from the uterus.
 Even though the placenta is in a complicated position, it’s still attached to the uterus.
 When the placenta detaches from the uterus, this is a placental abruption.
 Both conditions can cause vaginal bleeding during pregnancy and labor.